 The Authority maintains commercial insurance coverage for, among other things, workers' compensation, tort liability (including public liability and automobile) and property damage.
-Additionally, in support of its construction operations the Authority has implemented an Owner-Controlled Insurance Program (OCIP) and has also purchased Owners Protective Professional Indemnity Insurance (OPPI), both of which are discussed below.
-As of December 31, 2011, management is not aware of any insurable claim that is expected to exceed its commercial insurance coverage.
+Additionally, in support of its construction operations the Authority has implemented an Owner-Controlled Insurance Program ("OCIP") and has also purchased Owners Protective Professional Indemnity Insurance ("OPPI"), both of which are discussed below.
+As of December 31, 2013, management is not aware of any insurable claim that is expected to exceed its commercial insurance coverage.
 The Authority is also involved in several lawsuits not covered under its commercial insurance; however, in the opinion of management, none of the claims is expected to have a material effect on the Authority's financial statements.

 The Authority has implemented an OCIP that "wraps up" multiple types of insurance coverage into one program.
-The Authority initially implemented a three-year OCIP, effective December 31, 2003 (OCIP I), to provide workers' compensation, commercial general liability, umbrella/excess liability and builders risk insurance for all eligible contractors performing labor on school facilities projects.
+The Authority initially implemented a three-year OCIP, effective December 31, 2003 ("OCIP I"), to provide workers' compensation, commercial general liability, umbrella/excess liability and builders risk insurance for all eligible contractors performing labor on school facilities projects.
 OCIP I was subsequently extended to March 31, 2009.
 Builders risk coverage for OCIP I expired as of December 31, 2009.
 Policy limits for OCIP I vary depending upon, among other things, the type of insurance coverage; a \$300 million umbrella/excess liability program provides additional protection against potentially catastrophic losses resulting from workers' compensation and commercial general liability claims.
 Losses are subject to a \$250,000 per claim deductible.
 Although OCIP I is no longer enrolling new projects into the program since its expiration, completed operations coverage continues for 10 years from the end of construction for all previously enrolled projects.
-OCIP I premiums are adjustable based upon audited direct labor payroll; the audit for OCIP I was recently completed resulting in a refund of \$2.8 million in 2011, which was credited to school facilities project costs on the statement of activities and general fund revenues, expenditures and changes in fund balances.

-In 2009, the Authority purchased a new five-year OCIP (OCIP II).
-OCIP II, as originally purchased, provides coverage for projects commencing construction between March 31, 2009 and March 31, 2012, and an additional two years is included for the completion of enrolled projects.
-Builders risk coverage for OCIP II has a three-year term commencing December 31, 2009.
+In 2009, the Authority purchased a new five-year OCIP ("OCIP II").
+OCIP II, as originally purchased, provided coverage for projects commencing construction between March 31, 2009 and March 31, 2012.
+The OCIP II enrollment period was extended to March 31, 2014 at no additional cost to the Authority.
+The extension also provides an additional two years for the completion of enrolled projects.
+Builders risk coverage for OCIP II had an initial threeyear term commencing December 31, 2009 and was subsequently extended for an additional year to include projects that will begin construction prior to December 31, 2013.
 Similar to OCIP I, policy limits for OCIP II vary depending upon, among other things, the type of insurance coverage; a \$200 million umbrella/excess liability program provides additional protection against potentially catastrophic losses resulting from workers' compensation and commercial general liability claims.
-Losses are subject to either a \$250,000 per claim deductible or a \$350,000 deductible in the event that both a workers'

-compensation and general liability claim occur from the same incident.
+Losses are subject to either a \$250,000 per claim deductible or a \$350,000 deductible in the event that both a workers' compensation and general liability claim occur from the same incident.
 Additionally, OCIP II provides 10 years of completed operations coverage for claims that arise after the completion of construction.
 Premiums for OCIP II are adjustable based upon actual construction values for enrolled contractors (not all trades are eligible for enrollment) on insured projects, estimated at \$2 billion when the program was purchased.
-In November 2011, the Authority's Board Members authorized an amendment to the OCIP II contract, which allows for a two year extension of the enrollment period through March 31, 2014.
-The insurers have offered this two year extension at no additional cost to the Authority.